svenvs/MAKEChristmasLightsShow/README.md

 * Micro USB cable that is able too transfer data

 So if you have all the things from the shopping list you can start by prepping your PC. first lest verify if you need to install a driver or not. go too this link: inprogress...
 Then connect the NODEMCU with your computer. and do what is asked on the screen.
 If it says great success you are good.
-Else install the driver : https://github.com/nodemcu/nodemcu-devkit/tree/master/Drivers. if that does not work please try a different usb cable
+Else install the driver : https://sparks.gogo.co.nz/ch340.html. if that does not work please try a different usb cable

 All connections working?
 Great lets move on!

+## WLED installation

+Of course we are super lazy so we want to do as little as possible. and for instead of programming a whole app there where some cool people that already did.
+And we are going too use that ! :D

+Go too this website: https://vstr.dev/MAKE/ and connect your node mcu to the computer. follow the instructions on the page.
+When the upload is complete great job you have now programmed a NODE MCU without even touching code ! :D

+You can disconnect the NODEMCU from your computer

+Is the website not able to flash your nodeMCU no problem go to this link: and here a new guide that can help you flash your nodeMCU

-## Lets hookup some wires!
+## Lets hookup some wires

-IMG wirering
+Please make sure you first flash the NODEMCU before connecting the LED's.
+Its for the stability of flashing the NODEMCU. the LED's might draw too much power...
+Dissconnect the NODEMCU from your PC.

 NODE MCU      | LED STRIP
 ------------- | -------------